Tattoo Pain Chart

 What is a Tattoo Pain Chart?

-A is a diagram from head to toe, colored and labeled according to the pain intensity to expect if one gets a tattoo on a particular body area.
-Commonly, there are two pain charts, one for a biological woman and another for a biological man.
+A Tattoo Pain Chart is a diagram from head to toe, colored and labeled according to the pain intensity to expect if one gets a tattoo on a particular body area.
+Commonly, there are two pain charts, one for a biological woman and another for a biological man, where painful tattoo spots are identified with colors.

-Though commonly used by clients planning to get a tattoo, medical professionals can use our take on the tattoo pain chart.
+Though this chart is commonly used by clients planning to get a tattoo to anticipate the potential pain level of a location, medical professionals can use our take on the Tattoo Pain Chart.
 Based on their expertise, they will find it helpful when the client asks where to get a tattoo and write notes if their client comes back, post-tattoo appointment, with pain that may indicate an infection.

-Without further ado, if you want a copy of our tattoo pain chart, keep reading for instructions on downloading our template, when to use it, and its benefits.
+Without further ado, if you want a copy of our Tattoo Pain Chart (male and female), keep reading for instructions on downloading our template, when to use it, and its benefits.

 Access and download a digital and printable copy of the “Tattoo Pain Charts” template by doing either of the following:

-Step Two.
-Talk to or Examine the Patient
+Step 2: Talk to or examine the patient

-A patient may visit either before or after their tattoo appointment.
-In either scenario, you may use the template to either advise before they get a tattoo or write down the patient’s symptoms and your observations upon examination in the space provided below.
+In either scenario, you may use the template to advise before they get a tattoo or write down the patient’s symptoms and your observations upon examination in the space provided below.

 Don't forget to securely store the template in a secure location or on Carepatron for access by relevant parties, especially if the notes section has sensitive information on the patient.